Top 7 Treks You Can Enjoy Winter in Nepal

 Plus, with the Tibetan-influenced culture and tradition, the area seems different than any other part of Nepal.
 It is also a tea house-based trekking trail.
 The people who are managing them are all family.
 You will be far away from home and still feel the presence of family.

-Tamang Heritage Trek with Hot Spring:
+7. Tamang Heritage Trek with Hot Spring

-Tamang Heritage is the trekking trail in the Langtang national park.
+Tamang Heritage is the trekking trail in the Langtang National Park.
 To make the winter trek a little bit warmer Hot spring is also added to the itinerary.
 Tamang Heritage Trek takes you to the well-preserved culture, tradition, and lifestyle of the Tamang ethnic.

 The trek begins from Syabrubesi towards the Gatlang village.
 And then eventually to Tatopani, the place with a natural Hot spring.
 Likewise, this trek also doesn’t take to the higher elevation which means it will be perfect for the winter.